Internal Medicine Residency Program

 To provide a diverse and individualized training environment that encourages evidence-based medicine, rigorous inquiry, team-based interdisciplinary collaboration and resident wellness to ultimately provide exceptional patient care.

 The Department of Medicine offers a categorical three year resident training program in Internal Medicine with an optional primary care elective track.
 Residents rotate through the OHSU Hospital and Clinics, the adjacent Veterans Affairs Medical Center, and various community sites.
-We currently have 33 positions in each PGY level (PGY-1 through PGY-3).
+We currently have 34 positions in the PGY-1 level, and 33 positions in the PGY-2 & PGY-3 levels.

 The program emphasizes academic excellence throughout the training experience, offering a learning environment that balances the personal and professional needs of our house staff.
 Residents divide their time among general medicine and subspecialty ward services, intensive care units, ambulatory care experiences, consultation rotations, emergency rooms and long-term care settings.
 The primary care track places additional emphasis on ambulatory care, behavioral medicine and geriatrics; and experiences in related areas such as gynecology, dermatology and medical orthopedics.